Nxtframe/sistem/README.md

-# sistem
+# Sistem

 A Flutter Inventory Management project.
-Initial Stages for Learning Purposes
+Initial Stages for Academic Purposes as a Project

 ## Getting Started